-Indicator ID Dependent on: SO 7 Sub-section Systemic stewardship including policy SO 21 Gateway to: N/A engagement

-PRI Principle

-Which of the following best describes your organisation's default position regarding collaborative initiatives to engage with policymakers in order to make progress on your sustainability outcomes?

-- O (A) We recognise that progress on sustainability outcomes suffers from a collective action problem, and, as a result, we actively prefer collaborative efforts - O (B) We collaborate when our individual efforts have been unsuccessful or are likely to be unsuccessful, i.e. as an escalation tool - O (C) We collaborate in situations where doing so would minimise resource cost to our organisation - O (D) We do not have a default position but collaborate on a case-by-case basis
+Indicator ID SO 21 Dependent on: Gateway to: SO 7 N/A Sub-section Systemic stewardship including policy engagement PRI Principle 2, 5 Type of indicator PLUS VOLUNTARY TO DISCLOSE Which of the following best describes your organisation's default position regarding collaborative initiatives to engage with policymakers in order to make progress on your sustainability outcomes?
+O (B) We collabora O (A) We recognise that progress on sustainability outcomes suffers from a collective action problem, and, as a result, we actively prefer collaborative efforts O (B) We collaborate when our individual efforts have been unsuccessful or are likely to be unsuccessful, i.e. as an escalation tool O (C) We collaborate in situations where doing so would minimise resource cost to our organisation

+O (C) We collaborate in situations where doing so would minimise resource cost to our organisationO (D) We do not have a default position but collaborate on a case-by-case basis